nepi-engine/nepi_ai_training/nepi_yolo_detector_training/README.md

 #E) If you would like to create a random set of images to test with initially,
 # set the 'RANDOM_DATA_SIZE' field to the number of random test images you want to work with.

-#F) Select a starting model from the 'model_training' folder to use for your first training session
+#F) Select a starting model (model.pt) from the 'model_training' folder to use for your first training session
+# NOTE: Larger model sizes require more GPU memory.
+If your training session is crashing, try a smaller model.
 # NOTE: Additional training sessions will use the last best model in the model_training folder as the start model
 # Find information on the different start model options at this link:
 # https://docs.ultralytics.com/tasks/detect/#models